tramitit/guides/en/germany/declaration_of_name_change.md

 categories:
 - Germany
 date: '2024-06-07'
-description: Learn about the legal process of changing your name in Germany.
-Requirements, steps, documents needed, providers, timelines, costs, & more explained in detail.
+description: Learn the steps, documents needed, and costs associated with legally changing your name in Germany.
+Understand the detailed procedure and key requirements.
 draft: false
-meta_title: 'Germany Name Change Process: Steps, Requirements, Providers'
+meta_title: 'Guide to Legal Name Change Process in Germany: Steps & Requirements'
-title: 'Germany Name Change Process: Steps, Requirements, Providers'
+title: 'Guide to Legal Name Change Process in Germany: Steps & Requirements'
 translationKey: germany-declaration_of_name_change
 ---

 ## Description
 ### What is it?